shivansh1609/customer-churn-analysis/README.md

 ## 🚀 Future Improvements

 🔹 Hyperparameter tuning
-🔹 Try advanced models (XGBoost, CatBoost)
+🔹 Use advanced models like XGBoost / CatBoost
-🔹 Deploy model using Flask/Streamlit
+🔹 Deploy model using Streamlit or Flask

 ---

 ## 💡 Key Takeaways

-✨ Data preprocessing plays a crucial role
-✨ Feature importance helps in business decisions
-✨ Ensemble models improve accuracy
+✨ Data preprocessing plays a crucial role in ML performance ✨ Feature relationships help in better decision-making ✨ Ensemble models improve prediction accuracy

 ---

 ## 🙌 Conclusion

-This project demonstrates how machine learning can be used to **predict customer churn and drive business decisions effectively**.
+This project demonstrates how machine learning can be used to **predict customer churn and support business decisions effectively**.

 ---

-⭐ If you found this project useful, feel free to give it a star!
+⭐ If you found this project useful, consider giving it a star!